 kneat.com's liquidity depends on existing cash reserves, revenue generated from customers supplemented as necessary by equity or debt financings.
-As of March 31, 2019, kneat.com had cash of \$9,376,965 compared to \$2,765,507 as at December 31, 2018.
-During the three-month period ended March 31, 2019, the Company closed a public equity financing for gross proceeds of \$6,339,376 and a concurrent non-brokered private placement equity financing for gross proceeds of \$2,178,160.
-The net cash proceeds raised, of approximately \$7.8 million, during these financings is being used to expand the Company's sales and marketing function to further expand the customer pipeline; increase headcount to the professional service team to service its existing and new customers; accelerate the development of Kneat Gx to increase its functionality and to fund ongoing operating costs and working capital requirements.
+As of December 31, 2018, kneat.com had cash of \$2,765,507 compared to \$3,482,318 as at December 31, 2017.
+Subsequent to year end, on February 20, 2019, the Company closed a public equity financing for gross proceeds of \$6,339,375 and a concurrent non-brokered private placement equity financing for gross proceeds of \$2,178,160.
+The net cash proceeds raised, of approximately \$7.8 million, during these financings is being used to expand the Company's sales and marketing function to service its new customers and to further expand the customer pipeline, accelerate the development of Kneat Gx to increase functionality and to fund ongoing operating costs and working capital requirements.

-The Company's debt relates to the loan payable held by Enterprise Ireland.
-During the three-month period ended March 31, 2019, Enterprise Ireland and Kneat agreed to a revised loan repayment schedule which resulted in payments being deferred and made over a three-year period.
-The minimum annual principal repayments of the loan payable over the next three years as of March 31, 2019 are as follows:
+The Company's debt relates to the loan payable held by Enterprise Ireland which, as at December 31, 2018, was due on June 27, 2019.
+Subsequent to year end, Enterprise Ireland and Kneat agreed to a revised loan repayment schedule which resulted in payments being deferred and made over a three-year period.
+Approximate annual repayments are outlined in the Commitments and Contingencies section below.